iamrahil/dotfiles/nvim/README.markdown

 ### Clipboard
 * " : in Normal/Visual mode, open the clipboard registers
-* <Ctrl-R> : in Insert mode, open the clipboard registers
+* Control-R : in Insert mode, open the clipboard registers

 ### LSP specific keybindings